Outfit? Check. Answers? Check. Checklist? Check…

 Firstly, make sure you print out your CV.

 Although some interviewers will bring a copy with them, having your own to hand out on request will show you’re prepared.

 Aim to bring enough copies to accommodate for each interviewer, check with your consultant how many people are going to be there in advance.

 That way, each person will have your details to hand throughout your interview – whether it’s to refresh themselves on your skills and experience, inspire potential questions, or simply reinforce what you’re saying.

-Not only is it helpful for the recruiter, having your CV nearby could also remind you of any key dates, numbers, or percentages if you draw a blank.
+Not only is it helpful for the recruiter, but having your CV nearby could also remind you of any key dates, numbers, or percentages if you draw a blank.

 Notebook and pens

 Bringing your own notebook and pen is a great way to show an employer that you’ve thought ahead.

 After all, there are a variety of things that might need to be noted throughout your interview – whether it’s important names, phone numbers, or even key details about the role.

 Taking the time and effort to jot these details down will demonstrate that not only are you invested in the job (and you’re paying attention), you’re also going to refer back to it when the interview’s over – whether it’s to follow up or simply review how it went.